paragonie/password_lock/README.md

 * You don't have to worry about the 72 character limit for bcrypt
 * You don't have to worry about accidentally creating a null-byte truncation vulnerability
-* If your database gets hacked, and your database is on a separate machine from your webserver, the attacker has to first decrypt the hashes before attempting to crack any of them.
+* If your database gets hacked, and your database is on a separate machine from your web server, the attacker has to first decrypt the hashes before attempting to crack any of them.

 Here's a [proof-of-concept](http://3v4l.org/61VZq) for the first two points.